Making Images Real Again: A Comprehensive Survey on Deep Image Composition: Introduction

-The geometry inconsistency is including but not limited to: 1) the foreground object is too large or too small; 2) the foreground object does not have supporting force (\emph{e.g.}, hanging in the air); 3) the foreground object appears in a semantically unreasonable place (\emph{e.g.}, boat on the land); 4) unreasonable occlusion; 5) inconsistent perspectives between foreground and background.
-In summary, the location, size, and shape of the foreground may be irrational.
-Object placement and spatial transformation \cite{CompositionalGANAzadi2020,MVCIKAODDDvornik2018,kikuchi2019regularized,SyntheticTripathi2019,LearningObjPlaZhang2020} tend to seek for reasonable location, size, and shape for the foreground to avoid the abovementioned inconsistencies.
-Object placement \cite{LearningObjPlaZhang2020,SyntheticTripathi2019} mainly translates and resizes the foreground, while spatial transformation \cite{kikuchi2019regularized,STGANChen2018} involves more complicated transformation (\emph{e.g.}, perspective transformation) of the foreground.
-In this paper, we use the term \emph{object placement} to indicate arbitrary geometric transformation for ease of description.
-Most previous methods seek for reasonable placement to avoid unreasonable occlusions, while some methods \cite{CompositionalGANAzadi2020,zhanhierarchy,tan2019image} aim to fix unreasonable occlusion by removing the occluded regions of foreground based on the estimated depth information.
+The geometric inconsistency includes, but is not limited to: 1) the foreground object is too large or too small; 2) the foreground object does not have reasonable supporting force (\emph{e.g.}, hanging in the air); 3) unreasonable occlusion; 4) inconsistent perspectives between foreground and background.
+In summary, the location, size, and shape of the foreground may be irrational considering the geometric constraints.
+Object placement \cite{CompositionalGANAzadi2020,MVCIKAODDDvornik2018,kikuchi2019regularized,SyntheticTripathi2019,LearningObjPlaZhang2020} tends to seek reasonable location, size, and shape by predicting the foreground transformation to avoid the abovementioned inconsistencies.
+Previous object placement methods \cite{LearningObjPlaZhang2020,SyntheticTripathi2019} mainly predict simple form of spatial transformation, that is, shifting and scaling the foreground to achieve reasonable location and size.
+Some other methods \cite{kikuchi2019regularized,STGANChen2018} predict more general form of spatial transformation (\emph{e.g.}, affine transformation, perspective transformation, thin plate spline transformation) to warp the foreground.
+In terms of more advanced geometric transformation like view synthesis and pose transfer, we should resort to generative approaches \cite{PBE,objectstitch} to change the viewpoint/pose of the foreground.
+When placing the object on the background, unreasonable occlusion may occur.
+Most previous methods seek reasonable placement to avoid unreasonable occlusions, while some methods \cite{CompositionalGANAzadi2020,zhanhierarchy,tan2019image,li2026place} aim to fix unreasonable occlusion by removing the occluded regions of foreground based on the estimated depth information.